ericr3r/superbird_clock/README.md

 ## CI Artifacts

 > [!WARNING]
-> This repository includes to login via `ssh` and perform uploads using the password ??> `superbird`.
+> The release artifacts in this repository allow ssh login with a static password of `superbird`.
 After provisioning and testing, you should
 > rebuild locally and upload in order to secure your device.

 ## Targets